About

 • Price: Airborne Gymnastics has a $50 non-refundable annual registration fee that is due for each child prior to starting any class.

-Students are expected to come to every class dressed in comfortable sports or athletic attire such as a leotard, tank or t-shirt, shorts, or sweats or leggings, with no jeans or dresses allowed.
+Students are asked to come to every class dressed in comfortable sports or athletic attire such as a leotard, tank or t-shirt, shorts, or sweats or leggings, with no jeans or dresses allowed.
 Clothing with belts, buckles, large buttons, or zippers is not allowed because it can harm students and coaches and damage equipment.
-Hair must be secured back away from the face before class, jewelry should be removed (with stud earrings accepted), and students must be barefoot on the gym floor, as socks are not permitted.
+Hair must be secured back away from the face before class, jewelry should be removed before class with stud earrings accepted, and students must be barefoot on the gym floor, as socks are not permitted.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.